isomerpages/mlaw-acd/news/scam-advisories/_posts/2025-07-21-post-Detecting Government Official Impersonation Scam (GOIS) in Gold and Jewellery Transactions.md

 </li>
 </ul>
 <p></p>
-<p>If you or your staff encounter customers which exhibit the above red flags,
+<p>If you or your staff encounter customers who exhibit the above red flags,
 the following actions may be considered:</p>
 <ul data-tight="true" class="tight">
 <li>